- Home

 People with advanced cancer often notice changes in their appetite.
 This may be because of the cancer itself, treatment, or other side effects such as tiredness, nausea or vomiting, taste changes, pain, lack of activity, or depression.

 Food-type nutritional supplements can increase nutrient intake.
 These are used as snacks between meals.
 Many pharmacies and supermarkets sell these specially formulated nutritional supplements.
-You do not need a prescription from your doctor or dietitian to buy them.
+You do not need a prescription, though it may be cheaper if you have one from a doctor or dietitian.
+Your health care team may suggest a brand to try.

 It was very important for our family and friends to be well informed about the ongoing problems with eating and digestion that occur during surgery.
 Having support helped us adjust to the changes.